-The Partnership exercises control over HIIG and its insurance subsidiaries through its ownership of 70.8% of the issued and outstanding shares of HIIG.
+The Partnership exercises control over HIIG and its insurance subsidiaries through its ownership of 69.0% of the issued and outstanding shares of HIIG ("HIIG Shares") at December 31, 2014.
 Westaim is also considered to exercise control over HIIG and its insurance subsidiaries as Westaim HIIG GP Inc., a wholly-owned subsidiary of Westaim, is the general partner of the Partnership.
 The amount of dividends paid by the insurance subsidiaries of HIIG to HIIG may be subject to restrictions imposed by the insurance regulators in the United States, thereby limiting the amount of dividends HIIG can pay to its shareholders, including the Partnership.
 Payment of dividends from HIIG to the Partnership may also be restricted as a result of covenants in credit facilities entered into by HIIG from time to time.

-The Company incurred and expensed transaction and related costs in connection with the Acquisition and the Supplemental Treasury Purchase of \$1,942 in 2013, and \$111 and \$1,806 in the three and nine months ended September 30, 2014, of which \$3,130 was reimbursed at closing and recorded as an offset to professional fees in the three months ended September 30, 2014.
+The Company incurred and expensed transaction and related costs in connection with the Acquisition and the Supplemental Treasury Purchase of \$1,806 and \$1,942 in the years ended December 31, 2014 and 2013, respectively, of which \$2,723 was reimbursed by HIIG and \$407 was reimbursed by the Partnership at closing.
+The total reimbursement of \$3,130 was recorded as an offset to professional fee expense in the year ended December 31, 2014.

-The Company, through its wholly-owned subsidiary, Westaim HIIG GP Inc., entered into a management services agreement ("MSA") with HIIG commencing on closing, whereby Westaim HIIG GP Inc. will be entitled to receive from HIIG an ongoing fee of US\$1,000 annually for the first three years of the agreement and US\$500 annually for the next two years relating to advisory services provided under the agreement.
-The Company received fees of \$462 under the MSA, of which \$182 was earned in the three months ended September 30, 2014 and \$280 was recorded as deferred revenue in the statement of financial position at September 30, 2014.
+The Company, through its wholly-owned subsidiary, Westaim HIIG GP Inc., entered into a management services agreement ("MSA") with HIIG commencing upon closing on July 31, 2014, whereby Westaim HIIG GP Inc. is entitled to receive from HIIG an advisory fee of US\$1,000 annually for the first three years of the agreement and US\$500 annually for two years thereafter relating to advisory services provided under the agreement.
+The Company earned and received fees of \$462 under the MSA in the year ended December 31, 2014.

 The investment in HIIG, through the Partnership, is accounted for at FVTPL.
-The fair value of the Company's investment in the Partnership was determined to be \$95,448 at September 30, 2014.
+The fair value of the Company's investment in the Partnership was determined to be \$108,667 at December 31, 2014.

-In determining the valuation of Westaim's investment in the Partnership at the end of each reporting period, the Company uses the capitalized cash flow method to prepare a valuation of HIIG and the Partnership, and reviews comparable arm's length transactions and comparable publicly traded company valuations.
+In determining the valuation of Westaim's investment in the Partnership at the end of each reporting period, the Company considers the discounted cash flow method to prepare a valuation of HIIG and the Partnership, and reviews comparable arm's length transactions and comparable publicly traded company valuations.

 In arriving at the fair value of Westaim's investment in the Partnership at July 31, 2014, the Company also considered the acquisition cost of the Partnership's 70.8% investment in HIIG.
-Given certain seller motivations and the desire of the Sellers to provide limited indemnifications and no reserve guarantees, the purchase of shares of HIIG from the Sellers was completed at an approximate 29% discount to the December 31, 2013 adjusted book value of HIIG ("Discount Purchase").
-The purchase of shares of HIIG from treasury was completed at a valuation equal to approximately 100% of the December 31, 2013 adjusted book value of HIIG and was, due to the factors outlined above, considered to be a better indicator of value.
-This indication of value is also based on implied valuation multiples related to the equity financing completed by the Company, implied valuation multiples drawn from comparable public companies and targets of precedent transactions operating in the specialty insurance market, and a supporting discounted cash flow approach.
-As a result of the determination that the purchase of the shares of HIIG from the Sellers constituted a Discount Purchase, the Company recognized an unrealized gain on its investment in the Partnership of \$10,355 at July 31, 2014.
+Given certain seller motivations and the desire of the Sellers to provide limited indemnifications and no reserve guarantees, the purchase of HIIG Shares from the Sellers was completed at an approximate 29% discount to the December 31, 2013 adjusted book value of HIIG ("Discount Purchase").
+The purchase of HIIG Shares from treasury was completed at a valuation equal to approximately 100% of the December 31, 2013 adjusted book value of HIIG and was, due to the factors outlined above, considered to be a better indicator of value.
+This indication of value is also consistent with implied valuation multiples related to the equity financing completed by the Company, implied valuation multiples drawn from comparable public companies and targets of precedent transactions operating in the specialty insurance market, and a supporting discounted cash flow approach.
+As a result of the determination that the purchase of the HIIG Shares from the Sellers constituted a Discount Purchase, the Company recognized an unrealized gain on its investment in the Partnership of \$10,355 at July 31, 2014.